 - 1. An insulation overlay of one or more layers is required over all board-type insulation when - 1. the compressive strength of the insulation is less than 110 KPa (20 psi). - 2. the insulation is heat-sensitive and the membrane will be applied with a torch flame or hot bitumen. - 2.
 When multiple layers of an overlay board are required, the joints between boards must be offset/staggered at least 300 mm (12") from adjacent layers and rows.
-See also 7 INSULATION. - 3.
-When mechanically attaching insulation overlay boards, the insulation and overlay boards may be fastened together as one assembly.
+See Figure 8.1.
+See also 7 INSULATION.

+- 3. When mechanically attaching insulation overlay boards, the insulation and overlay boards may be fastened together as one assembly.
 Unless otherwise indicated by the system requirements in a Tested Assembly, follow the fastener patterns set out in 3 SECURING the ROOF ASSEMBLY. - 4.
+When a composite overlay with an integrated base membrane is mechanically fastened over insulation, fasteners and plates used in the field of each panel must be covered with torch-applied polyester or composite-reinforced membrane patches that extend past the edge of each plate at least 50 mm (2"). - 5.
 Insulation in a conventionally insulated roof assembly supporting an Overburden must be overlaid with at least one layer of adhered composite insulation overlay - 1. at least 12.7 mm (1⁄2") thick. - 2. with a minimum compressive strength of 620 kPa (90 psi).